klausi/rustnish/_posts/2018-08-31-benchmarking-a-rust-web-application.md

 > Make the code in the iter loop do something simple, to assist in pinpointing performance improvements (or regressions)

 But we want to do a full black box performance test of our service here, so our benchmark will be an HTTP client that sends requests and measures response times.
-This is not a trivial thing to do with Hyper because there are no examples guides of how to send requests in parallel.
+This is not a trivial thing to do with Hyper because there are no example guides of how to send requests in parallel.
 Here is a helper function I came up with:

 ```rust
 fn bench_requests(b: &mut test::Bencher, amount: u32, concurrency: u32, proxy_port: u16) {